altafhussain2020/RewardsManagement/README.md

 - Get Rewards Summary :https://localhost:8080/summary/1
 ```
  Pass Input as No.Of Months.
-If you Pass 1 then API retruns Currenct Month Data
+      If you Pass 1 then API returns Current Month Data .
+      If you Pass 3 then API returns Last 3 Months Data .
 ```
 **API Health Check**
 - Health Monitoring Link : http://localhost:8080/APIHealth